TRHeliad/startup/notes.md

 ## URL, URN, URI
 A Uniform Resource Name (URN) does not contain location information and just uniquely identifies a resource.
 A Uniform Resource Identifier (URI) can refer to either a URL or URN.
 It is just more general.

+# Ports
+Ports allow a single device to host multiple types of services over the network (e.g. HTTP, HTTPS, FTP, SSH).
+The IANA has a list of standard port numbers for certain types of services.
+Ports 0 to 1023 are reserved for standard protocols.